kushaldas/lym/docs/networking.md

 ```
 ### traceroute command

-The *traceroute* command is used to show all the full route of the network packets  from the system to any given host.
+The *traceroute* command is used to show the full route of a network packet from the system to any given host.

 ```
 $ traceroute www.rtnpro.com